-The above information are necessary to be displayed on your eCommerce website if you want to accept credit card and internet banking payment on your website.
+The above information is necessary to be displayed on your eCommerce website if you want to accept credit card and internet banking payments on your website.

 To do that, you have to integrate a payment gateway, like iPay88.

-If you just want to get started quickly and don’t mind the commission and restriction these marketplaces put on you, then you can consider to get started from there too.
+If you just want to get started quickly and don’t mind the commission and restriction these marketplaces put on you, then you can consider getting started from there too.

-I don’t really recommend to put all your efforts into marketplace, as you don’t really get to collect your own customers database and your branding is not prominent there.
+I don’t really recommend putting all your efforts into the marketplace, as you don’t really get to collect your own customers’ database and your branding is not prominent there.
 But you can always use it as an extra channel to distribute your products.

 Information Product Website

-ClickFunnels is by far the most complete and easy to use platform to build your website to sell your information product.
+ClickFunnels is by far the most complete and easy to use’s platform to build your website to sell your information product.

-Content wise, make sure you do not spam irrelevant information in your website.
-Keep it simple, clean and straight forward.
-Additionally, avoid using too many images which may slow down your website loading speed as visitors tend to quit a website which takes more than 7 seconds to load.
+Content-wise, make sure you do not spam irrelevant information on your website.
+Keep it simple, clean, and straight forward.
+Additionally, avoid using too many images which may slow down your website loading speed as visitors tend to quit a website that takes more than 7 seconds to load.

 If you are also targeting EU customers, make sure your policy compliant with their GDPR as well.
 Having PDPA is not sufficient to cover EU customers as there are some requirements in GDPR that are not included in PDPA.